Desmond Howard: College career

 Howard posing with the Heisman Trophy in December 1991.

 Howard celebrating a touchdown against Notre Dame in September 1991.

 Howard played college football at the University of Michigan.
 During his time there Howard set or tied five NCAA records, and twelve school records, including 19 receiving touchdowns in a single season, the program's current all-time record.
-In 1991, Howard caught 62 passes for 985 yards and scored 23 total touchdowns, while also rushing for 180 yards and gaining 694 yards on special teams, with an average of 27.5 yards per kickoff return and 14.1 yards per punt return.
+In 1991, Howard caught 62 passes for 985 yards and scored 23 total touchdowns, while also rushing for 180 yards and gaining 694 yards on special teams, with an average of 27.5 yards per kickoff return and 14.1 yards per punt return; he also led the nation with 19 receiving touchdowns and co-led in scoring with 138 points.
 He won the Heisman Trophy, Maxwell Award, and Walter Camp Award, earning unanimous All-American honors.
 Howard captured 85 percent of the first-place votes in balloting for the Heisman, the largest margin in history at that time.
 Howard also earned a bachelor's degree in communications in 1992.
 In 2010, he was inducted into the College Football Hall of Fame and he was honored as the inaugural Michigan Football Legend, a program honoring former players equivalent to a retired jersey number.
 Each Michigan player to wear Howard's No. 21 jersey was to wear a patch recognizing Howard, and dress at a locker bearing a plaque with his name and time of tenure at Michigan.
 Howard finished his three seasons at Michigan with 249 rushing yards, 134 receptions for 2,146 yards, 1,211 kickoff return yards, and 339 yards returning punts, while also scoring 37 touchdowns.

 Howard had come to Michigan as a tailback and initially struggled for playing time.
 He met with Michigan counselor Greg Harden, who helped him to build his confidence and achieve success on and off the field.
 Howard told 60 Minutes in 2014: "If Greg Harden wasn’t at the University of Michigan…I don’t win the Heisman."

 On December 12, 2014, the Big Ten Network included Howard on "The Mount Rushmore of Michigan Football", as chosen by online fan voting.
 Howard was joined in the honor by Charles Woodson, Tom Harmon, and Anthony Carter.

 On November 28, 2015, Howard had his #21 officially retired along with Gerald Ford (48), Tom Harmon (98), Ron Kramer (87), Bennie Osterbaan (47), and Albert, Alvin, and Whitey Wistert (11) at a ceremony before the Michigan game against Ohio State.
 Howard commented afterward, "Any time you have your name mentioned along with Gerald Ford, you've done something right."